AeshEmi1/searxng-secure/_sources/admin/installation-searxng.rst.txt

    :start-after: START create virtualenv
    :end-before: END create virtualenv

-To install SearXNG's dependencies, exit the SearXNG *bash* session you opened above and start a new one.
+To install SearXNG's dependencies, exit the SearXNG-SE *bash* session you opened above and start a new one.
 Before installing, check if your *virtualenv* was sourced from the login (*~/.profile*):